 Ophthalmology Billing Services in North Carolina

-North Carolina's ophthalmology practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA Medicare policies.
+North Carolina's ophthalmology practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both NC payer rules and ophthalmology coding complexity.

 Why North Carolina Ophthalmology Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and ophthalmology practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect ophthalmology procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect ophthalmology procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Ophthalmology billing itself is complex.
 Ophthalmology practices perform high-volumes of diagnostic testing (OCT, visual fields, fundus photography), office procedures (intravitreal injections), and surgery (cataract, glaucoma, retinal).
 Cataract surgery billing includes the procedure, IOL implant, and post-operative visits within the global period.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving ophthalmology practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving ophthalmology practices from Charlotte to Asheville and across North Carolina.

 North Carolina Payer Challenges for Ophthalmology